TTM15030 - Background material: Ships

 National registries

 Most nation states operate a national registry of ships, or sometimes more than one registry.
 Once registered with a particular register the ship acquires a nationality and flies the flag or ensign or the particular state (the flag state).
-A UK ship will fly the red ensign and be registered with the UK registry run by the Maritime and Coastguard Agency (MCA) at Cardiff.
+A UK ship will fly the red ensign and be registered with the UK registry run by the Maritime and Coastguard Agency (MCA) at headquartered at Southampton.
 She will bear on her stern her name and the port of registry, say, Southampton.
 Other ships may fly the red ensign, but one registered, say, in the Isle of Man bearing the triskelion is not registered on a relevant register, see SI2020/332.
-Gibraltar’s register is a relevant register, however.
+Gibraltar's register, however, is a relevant register.

 A registry may be run, not by a government agency as in the UK, but by a private company.
 For example, a corporation based in New York City, USA, runs the Liberian Registry.
 Profits from its operation are shared with the Liberian government, but there is unlikely to be any direct contact between the shipowner and that West African state.
-There is an UNCLOS (United Nations Convention on the Law of the Sea) proposal to mandate a “genuine and visible link” between vessel and flag state, but it has not so far received sufficient support among members.
+Article 91 of UNCLOS (United Nations Convention on the Law of the Sea) mandates a 'genuine and visible link' between vessel and flag state, but it has not so far received sufficient support among members for ratification.

 Operation of the vessel and flagging